corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 title: Write states
 ---

+In Corda, states are immutable objects on the ledger that represent a fact known by one or more Corda nodes at a specific point in time.
+They can represent facts of any kind - for example, stocks, bonds, loans, and so on.
+States relevant to a specific node are stored in that node's vault.
+For a state to evolve, the current state must be marked as historic and a new, updated state must be created.

+When you create a state, you include the relevant information about the fact you are storing.
+You also include a reference to the contract that governs how the states should evolve over time.

+States in the Corda 5 Developer Preview are largely the same as states in Corda 4.
+A state still must implement `ContractState` or one of its dependents.
+The main difference when writing states with the Developer Preview is that you must add a <a href="#add-the-json-representable">`JsonRepresentable`</a>.
+This ensures that the output can be returned over RPC.

 This tutorial guides you through writing the two states you need in your CorDapp: `MarsVoucher` and `BoardingTicket`.
 You will be creating these states in the `contracts/src/main/kotlin/com/marsvoucher/states/` directory in this tutorial.
 Refer to the `TemplateState.kt` file in this directory to see a template state.

-States in the Corda 5 Developer Preview are largely the same as states in Corda 4.
-A state still must implement `ContractState` or one of its dependents.

-The main difference in writing states in the Developer Preview is that you must [add a `JsonRepresentable`](#add-the-json-representable).
-This ensures that the output can be returned over RPC.

 ## Learning objectives